marioy47/blog-site/posts/react-storybook-intro-and-setup/index.md

 }
 ```

-Take into account that if your project uses external styles like [Bootstrap](https://getbootstrap.com), [Material](https://material.io/), [Tailwind](https://tailwindcss.com), [Bulma](https://bulma.io), etc. This have to be added in the configuration file which will touch upon latter.
+> Take into account that if your project uses external styles like [Bootstrap](https://getbootstrap.com), [Material](https://material.io/), [Tailwind](https://tailwindcss.com), [Bulma](https://bulma.io), etc. This have to be added in the configuration file which I will touch upon latter.

 The component really has noting special.
-Its just an input that receives the `placeholder` and `type` _props_, and output the corresponding Html with the stiles that we created a second ago:
+Its just an input that receives the `placeholder` and `type` _props_, and output the corresponding HTML With the stiles that we created a second ago:

 ```javascript
 // src/components/input-field/input-field.js